var-priya/90DaysOfDevOps/2025/git/01_Git_and_Github_Basics/solution.md

-All the ommands that are used in task 1-4
+All the commands that are used in task 1-4

 1. git clone <your-fork-url>
 2. git init